dmz44/Robotics_Assignment_1/README.md

 - Launch SLAM: With the simulation running, launch the Cartographer SLAM node.
 - Build the Map: Use the teleoperation node to drive the robot around the Gazebo environment.
 Your video must show the map being constructed in real-time within RViz.
 Drive enough to create a reasonably complete and accurate map of the world.
 - Save the Map: Once the map is complete, execute the map_saver_cli command in a new terminal to save your map.
-- Verify Files: Briefly open your file manager and show the map files that were generated in your home directory.

 ## Part C: Autonomous Navigation